opencv/opencv/modules/core/doc/basic_structures.rst

     };

-The class is used for implementation of unary, binary and, generally, n-ary element-wise operations on multi-dimensional arrays.
+The class is used for implementation of unary, binary, and, generally, n-ary element-wise operations on multi-dimensional arrays.
 Some of the arguments of  n-ary function may be continuous arrays, some may be not.
 It is possible to use conventional
-``MatIterator`` 's for each array, but it can be a big overhead to increment all of the iterators after each small operations.
-That's where ``NAryMatIterator`` can be used.
+``MatIterator`` 's for each array but it can be a big overhead to increment all of the iterators after each small operations.
+In this case consider using ``NAryMatIterator`` .
 Using it, you can iterate though several matrices simultaneously as long as they have the same geometry (dimensionality and all the dimension sizes are the same).
 On each iteration ``it.planes[0]``,``it.planes[1]`` , ... will be the slices of the corresponding matrices.

 Here is an example of how you can compute a normalized and thresholded 3D color histogram: ::